dajudge/kindcontainer/README.md

 ## Usage
 ### Add dependency
-First you need to add the kindcontainer dependency to your build.
+First you need to add the Kindcontainer dependency to your build.
 Kindcontainer is available on maven central.
 #### Maven
-Add the kindcontainer dependency:
+Add the Kindcontainer dependency:
 ```xml
 <project>
     <dependencies>